varkenvarken/blenderaddons-ng/docs/index.md

 A Visual Studio Code project to develop, test, and profile Blender add-ons.

-This also the spot where we develop small helper modules that are of general use, like `blempy`, a package to accelerate working with property collections.
-It has its own [webpage](blempy.html).

 ## background

 I would like to focus a bit more on automated testing of Blender add-ons.